Password required

 An improved view switcher

-I led the design of an improved view switcher that helps product managers move easily between different planning views without losing context or momentum.
+I led the design of an improved view switcher that helps product managers move easily between different planning views without losing momentum.

-Our goal was simple: make planning feel continuous, even as the view changes.
+Our goal was to make planning feel continuous, even as the view changes.

 %